-While the waterfalls are not particularly large, they are bigger than I expected to find in such a dry and barren landscape at 150 feet tall.
+While the waterfalls are not particularly large at 150 feet tall, they are bigger than one might expect to find in such a dry and barren landscape.

 There are also some beautiful caves to explore nearby, but permits are required.
 Additionally, they can be difficult to get at the moment as the bat populations in the region have been obliterated by “white nose disease” and all precautions are being taken at this point.
 If you would like to try for a permit and get more information, contact the Carlsbad Ranger Station.

 Sitting Bull Falls Hike